cosmos-developer/edu-video-platform/PRODUCT_ROADMAP.md

 1. Confirm affected components? ask why?
 2. Asking iteratively until a clear picture is provided
+3. Ensure alignment with reported architecture
-3. Proceed with the plan
+4. Proceed with the plan
+5. After code change, demand second check to ensure that non-relevant logic is not changed